kreativesahara/kreativesahara/README.md

-## 👋 Hi, I'm Kiogora Mwongera
+## 👋 Hi,

-Building @kreativesahara👀 a Digital product and Design testing fintech.
-I am a software Developer and UI/UX Design, with soo much interest in object oriented programmming
+I'm Kiogora Mwongera, building @kreativesahara👀 a Digital testing and Product Design solutions.
+I am a software Developer and UI/UX Design, with soo much interest in the paradigm of Object Oriented Programmming
-JavasScript, Large Language Models🌱, currently build and integrating Application Programming Interface, Object Ratinal Maps, ThreeJS, Blender rigging.
+JavasScript, Large Language Models🌱, currently build and integrating Application Programming Interfaces, Object Relational Mapping, web animates with ThreeJS, rigging in blender and enjoy reading on Databases.

 i would totally agree to work by building a project at my free time, the love of getting into creative, time bound activities.
 💞️ looking to collaborate on projects.